 When setting up a chicken coop (or upgrading one to make your life a bit easier), there are so many things to consider.
-Where will your chickens roost?
-Should I get automatic chicken feeders?
+Would getting an automatic chicken feeder save me time?
+Where will my chickens roost?
 Do my chickens need chicken toys?
 What is the best bedding material for chickens?
 Should I get an automatic chicken coop door opener that automatically opens and closes for me?
 How do I choose the best chicken waterer?

 There is one thing a seasoned chicken owner knows, and the easier it is on you as the chicken keeper, the happier you are!
 Isn't it true?
-So today, we are going to share the best chicken coop waterers based on our own experience as chicken keepers.
+So today, we are going to share the best chicken coop waterers and chicken water feeders based on our own experience as chicken keepers.

 What To Consider When Looking For A Chicken Coop Waterer

 There are many things to consider when you start looking into a good chicken coop waterer, especially considering your needs.

 Here are some points to consider for your chicken waterer:

 - Do you plan on expanding your flock in the near future?